-Swisscom developed the calculation method in collaboration with the myclimate foundation.
-With our current calculation models, it is not possible to clearly distinguish between the effect of savings and the effect due to the pandemic.
-The results show the overall level of emissions avoided by the portfolio.
-Swisscom plans to revise its calculation models to take account of changes in working and travel habits.
+Swisscom developed the calculation methods in collaboration with the myclimate foundation.
+However, current computational models are unable to clearly distinguish between the effects of targeted savings and the effects of the Covid-19 pandemic.
+Because of this, the results show the overall level of emissions avoided by the portfolio.